 Section III.3 BOARD OF DIRECTORS

-The Directors of the Association shall at all times consist of at least fifteen (15) people, and shall include the eight (8) above named officers, the immediate past-president of the Association, and at least six (6) members elected at large.
-Up to four (4) additional members at large may be appointed by the Board of Directors.
-In the event that the past president be unavailable, or hold a current office, or an individual holds more than one office, the number of members-at-large shall be increased so that the total number of directors shall at all times be at least fifteen (15).
+The Directors of the Association shall at all times consist of at least twelve (12) people, and shall include the four (4) above named officers, the immediate past president, the Central, South, and West Area Representatives, and at least four (4) members “at large.”
+Up to four (4) additional members at large may be appointed by the Board of Directors (for a total of 16).
+In the event that the past president be unavailable, or hold a current office, or an individual holds more than one office, the number of members-at-large shall be increased so that the total number of directors shall at all times be at least twelve (12).

 Section III.4 ELIGIBILITY TO SERVE

 The Directors of the Illinois State Racquetball Association shall be members in good standing of USA Racquetball, at least 18 years of age, and a resident of the State of Illinois.
 Residency shall be determined per the following: a valid Illinois driver’s license and USA Racquetball membership profile reflecting an Illinois mailing address.
 Directors must not have a felony conviction or pled guilty to a felony and must possess past and present demonstration of good character.
 Directors must be willing to sign a release for a background check.

 Section III.5 OPERATING COMMITTEES

 As appropriate to current needs of the Association, the following operating committees and their respective chairpersons or co-chairpersons may be assigned by the Vice President of the Association (in collaboration with the President and Board of Directors) and communicated to the membership of the Association.
 The President and the Board of Directors shall have the right, from time to time, to create new committees, remove or replace chairpersons or co-chairpersons, or create new co-chairpersons as he/she/they see fit; and the President shall be an ex-officio voting member of all committees: